 Telecommunications utilities are provided by private companies and their infrastructure is located throughout the city and includes lines, poles, cables, antenna, towers and system hubs.
-In most cases, these telecommunication services will use existing utility corridors, public rights-of-way, and city owned properties other than rights-of-way, and will be able to provide services to all parts of the city.
+In most cases, these telecommunication services will use existing utility corridors, public rights-of-way, and city owned properties other than rights-of-way.
 Poulsbo encourages the shared use of facilities.

-The telecommunications industry is changing continues to change rapidly from fiber optics to digital technology.
+The telecommunications industry continues to change rapidly.
 Poulsbo supports technological advances, while still considering the implications of continuing availability of basic communication services to all residents and businesses.